mrmanc/stackedit.io.test/_posts/2017-06-20-monitorama-portland-conference.md

 > A system is observable iff you can determine the behaviour of the system based on its outputs.
 —[Greg Poirier](https://vimeo.com/173610062)

-I came away feeling that we need to invest more effort ensuring that observability is considered as a core requirement of systems that we build so that we can rely less on rudimentary synthetic monitoring which can’t do much more than telling us that something is wrong.

 ### OpenTracing

 We’ve been trying to improve visibility of our distributed systems at Auto Trader for a couple of years, providing a Java filter which can be easily added to applications to provide request correlation identifiers as response headers and allow developers to pass them on as request headers (available via a thread-local store) to the services that their application talks to.
 We’ve made limited progress, most likely because the incentive hasn’t been there—we haven’t had the ‘carrot’ which provides the benefit of this practice until recently (these identifiers are stored against metric measurements and application logs in our Elastic Stack set up).